Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation: Acknowledgments

-The work is supported by the National Natural Science Foundation of China (Grant Nos.11701110, 11901513), and the Yunnan Fundamental Research Projects (Grant Nos.
-202101AT070208, 202101AS070044), and the Natural Science Foundation of Hunan (Grant No. 2021JJ40655).
+The authors would like to express sincere gratitude to the referees for their insightful comments and suggestions.
+The work is supported by the National Natural Science Foundation of China (Grant Nos.11901513, 12261097, 12261103), and the Yunnan Fundamental Research Projects (Grant Nos.
+202101AT070208, 202001AT070066, 202101AS070044), the Natural Science Foundation of Hunan (Grant No. 2021JJ40655) and Innovation team of School of Mathematics and Statistics, Yunnan University (No. ST20210104).
 The first author is in particular grateful to Prof. Weizhu Bao for fruitful discussions.